kubesimplify/visual-guides/README.md

 # Visual-Guides

-## A repository to document all the diagrams/visuals published by KubeSimplify.
+## A repository to document all the Diagrams/ Visuals published by KubeSimplify.